helmimarif/RealmeFixTouchScreen/README.md

 Notes :
 - Only For Realme Phone With OS :
-  - Rui 1
+  - Realme UI 1
-  - Rui 2
+  - Realme UI 2
-  - Cusrom Based Rui 1
+  - Custom Rom Based Realme UI 1
-  - Cusrom Based Rui 2
+  - Custom Rom Based Realme UI 2
 - This is a SH Script.
 So if you wanna use it, run with MT manager or Franco Kernel Manager.